-To illustrate here's a table showing four different types of stock market investors—some started early, while others started late—who invest the same amount every month (PHP 5,000) and how much they can earn when they hit the retirement age.
+To illustrate, here's a table showing four types of stock market investors—some started early, while others began late—who invest the same amount every month (₱5,000) and how much they can earn when they hit retirement age.

 *Assuming an annual growth rate of 8% per year